 Return as a markdown table.

-Using Claude’s Native Connectors: PubMed, Scholar Gateway & bioRxiv
+How Do Claude’s PubMed, Scholar Gateway and bioRxiv Connectors Work?

 PubMed Connector